Pain Science, Innovation and The Future of Physiotherapy

 Expert Series: Episode 12 with Dave Walton and Jim Elliott

-Join Dave Walton & Jim Elliott for a one hour discussion about pain science, innovation & the future of the physiotherapy profession.
+Join Dave Walton & Jim Elliott for an online physiotherapy course about pain science, innovation & the future of the physiotherapy profession.

 - What is the future of physiotherapy?